 Meatball Dog Treat Making Tips and Tricks

-- Treats can be made smaller for little dogs or broken up for serving.
-Cooking times will vary depending on your meatball size.
+- Meatball treats can be made smaller for little dogs or broken up for serving.
+Cooking times will vary depending on meatball size.

-- If you are substituting dried parsley for chopped fresh parsley, you’ll want to use a lot less!
+- If you’re substituting dried parsley for chopped fresh parsley, you’ll want to use a lot less!
 A sprinkle of dried herbs will do just fine.

 - Parsley isn’t only a dog-friendly breath freshener.
 It also has some great nutritional content and other potential health benefits.
 As with all treats and dietary add-ins, small quantities are best.
 Check out this little slideshow at Modern Dog for ideas on other dog-friendly herbs.
 You can also skip the herbs or use less if you prefer.